JETSCAPE/SummerSchool2022/Jul28_Transport/README.md

 JETSCAPE		STAT			SummerSchool2022
 ```

 Note that the following examples assume that `jetscape-docker` is placed in the home directory (`~`).
-If you placed it in the directory substitute the path accordingly in the following.
+If you placed it in a different directory, substitute the path accordingly in the following.

-Just in case update your Summer School folder
+Just in case, update your Summer School folder:

 ```bash
 cd SummerSchool2022